ibm-cloud-docs/vpc/s390x-vsi-images.md

 The {{site.data.keyword.waziaas_full_notm}} (Wazi aaS) custom image can be created only by using IBM Wazi Image Builder, which is a separately orderable product from [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/){: external}.
 There are additional requirements to order and use Wazi Image Builder.
 The image cost is the premium applied to cover the cost of technologies that allows for z/OS dev and test images to run on IBM Z hardware in IBM’s cloud infrastructure as a service layer.
 The z/OS Wazi aaS custom image must meet the following requirements:
 * qcow2 format
 * z/OS 2.4 or z/OS 2.5 operating system
-* See [Hardware and software requirements](https://www.ibm.com/docs/en/wazi-aas/1.0.0?topic=builder-hardware-software-requirements){: external} for required PTF fixes on z/OS and other IBM software products to allow them to run as a guest of alternate IBM hypervisor, IBM Z Hypervisor as a Service (zHYPaaS).
+* See [Hardware and software requirements](https://www.ibm.com/docs/en/wazi-aas/1.0.0?topic=builder-hardware-software-requirements){: external} for required PTF fixes on z/OS and other IBM software products to allow them to run as a guest of IBM Z Hypervisor as a Service (zHYPaaS).

 For more information, see [Bringing your own image with Wazi Image Builder](https://www.ibm.com/docs/en/wazi-aas/1.0.0?topic=bringing-your-own-image-wazi-image-builder){: external}.